aragon/contract-helpers/README.md

 ## Structure

-This is a monorepo with a set of helpers to develop Aragon smart contracts.
+This is a monorepo with a set of helpers to develop Aragon apps smart contracts.

 Contains the following packages: